psychemedia/finn-resources/src/oisin-tir-na-nog.md

 When I heard these words, and when I looked on the lovely maiden with her glossy, golden hair, I was all over in love with her.
 I came near, and, taking her small hand in mine, I told her she was a mild star of brightness and beauty, and that I preferred her to all the princesses in the world for my wife.

-" Then," said she, " I place you under gesa,12 which true heroes never break through, to come with me on my white steed to Tirnanoge, the land of never-ending youth.
-It is the most delightful and the most re- nowned country under the sun.
+" Then," said she, " I place you under gesa, `[note 12]` which true heroes never break through, to come with me on my white steed to Tirnanoge, the land of never-ending youth.
+It is the most delightful and the most re-nowned country under the sun.
 There is abundance of gold and silver and jewels, of honey and wine ; and the trees bear fruit and blossoms and green leaves together all the year round.
 You will get a hundred swords and a hundred robes of silk and satin, a hundred swift steeds, and a hundred slender, keen- scenting hounds.
 You will get herds of cows without number, and flocks of sheep with fleeces of gold; a coat of mail that cannot be pierced, and a sword that never missed a stroke and from which no one ever escaped alive.
 There are feasting and harmless pas- times each day.
 A hundred warriors fully armed shall always t await you at call, and harpers shall delight you with their sweet music.
 You will wear the diadem of the king of Tirnanoge, which he never yet gave to any one under the sun, and which will guard you day and night, in tumult and battle and danger of every kind.
-Lapse of time shall bring neither decay nor death, and you .shall be for ever young, and gifted with unfading beauty and strength.
+Lapse of time shall bring neither decay nor death, and you shall be for ever young, and gifted with unfading beauty and strength.
 All these delights you shall enjoy, and many others that I do not mention ; and I myself will be your wile if you come with me to Tirnanoge."

 I replied that she was my choice above all the maidens in the world, and that I would willingly go with her to the Land of Youth.